Student Handbook

 VISITORS

-- For security reasons, all visitors must register at the Welcome Center before going into the building or any classroom.
+1. For security reasons, all visitors must register at the welcome center before going into the building or any classroom.
 Proof of identification is required.

 RIGHTS UNDER FERPA (Family Education Rights and Privacy Act)